spawnmarvel/learning-docker/README.md

 What do we get extra here:

 * Python for programming
-* Bash and linux
+* Bash and linuxm ssh, .sh
-* Azure VM with Docker
+* Azure VM with Docker, mount data drive, NSG
 * Azure Container with Docker

 ## Visuals